 The pension system in Germany is in general based on three pillars, where the first pillar with the statutory and the civil servant pension system is mandatory for all employees and civil servants.
 The occupational (2nd pillar) and the private pension system (3rd pillar) are non-mandatory, but certain elements are of growing importance since future declining public pension benefits shall be compensated by capital formation of the 2nd and 3rd pillar components.
-Both systems are tax-promoted and subsidised by the government.
+Both systems are tax-promoted and subsidised by the government.1

 The German projections exercise of future pension expenditures comprises the statutory and the civil servants pension schemes.
-These schemes provided old-age pension as well as survivors and disability pension claims to (more than) 90 % of the employed population in 2016.
+These schemes provided old-age pension as well as survivors and disability pension claims to (more than) 90 % of the employed population in 2019.
 Currently, the general pay-as-you-go (PAYG) earnings-related first pillar statutory pension scheme covers about 85 % of the employed German population whereas the public civil servants scheme protects 5 %.
-Both systems accounted for pension expenditures of about 10.1 % of GDP in 2016.
-Not covered by this pension projection exercise are specific pension schemes for miners and farmers with pension expenditures of less than 0.4 % of GDP (in 2016).
+Both systems accounted for pension expenditures of about 10.3 % of GDP in 2019.
+Not covered by this pension projection exercise are specific pension schemes for miners and farmers with pension expenditures of less than 0.5 % of GDP (in 2019).2

 Means-tested social assistance expenditures for pensioners are projected with a separate model due to the social assistance schemes' substantially different design compared to the public pension systems.
-Within the concept of minimum income provision, individuals - as of the age of the statutory retirement age - can claim means-tested benefits from social assistance if old-age provision from all income sources is not sufficient.
-The system of social assistance is completely tax-financed.
-The respective expenditures amounted to 0.1 % of GDP in 2016.
+Within the concept of minimum income provision, individuals - as of the age of the statutory retirement age - can claim means-tested benefits from social assistance if old-age provision from all income sources is not sufficient.3 The system of social assistance is completely tax-financed.
+The respective expenditures amounted to 0.2 % of GDP in 2019.

-The statutory pension system is operated by the German Federal Insurance Fund and administrated by the Federal Ministry of Labour and Social Affairs.
+The statutory pension system is operated and administrated by the German Federal Insurance Fund (Deutsche Rentenversicherung).
 The civil servants pension scheme is operated by the Federal Ministry of the Interior.
 If not stated otherwise, following statements refer to the statutory pension scheme.

-&lt;sup>1 Governmental subsidies for the 3rd pillar Riester pensions - excluding tax savings - amounted e.g. to 2.7 billion Euro in 2013.
+1 Governmental subsidies for the 3rd pillar Riester pensions - excluding tax savings - amounted e.g. to 2.7 billion Euro in 2017.
 Tax allowances for a Riester pension are of EET concept, which means that contributions are tax-free while pensions are taxed.

-$^2$ For further information concerning the farmers and miners systems see box 3.
+2 For further information concerning the farmers and miners systems see box 3.

-&lt;sup>3 Those benefits refer to the individual primary needs.
+3 Those benefits refer to the individual primary needs.
 Means-tested provision results from the difference between the individual need and the weighted household equivalence income (including pension benefits).
-The average of these individual needs amounted to 9,576 EUR per capita in 2016 for all, who received means-tested old-age provision.
-At the end of the year 2016 roughly 0.53 million persons of statutory retirement age or older received such a provision, which are about 3.0 % of the total population within that age interval.
+The average of these individual needs amounted to 9,756 EUR per capita in 2019 for all, who received means-tested old-age provision.
+At the end of the year 2019 roughly 0.56 million persons of statutory retirement age or older received such a provision, which are about 3.2 % of the total population within that age interval.
 For further details see annex.